cu-ecen-aeld/assignments-3-and-later-curtishunt/assignments/assignment7/faulty-oops.md

 x2 : 000000000000000c x1 : 0000000000000000 x0 : 0000000000000000
 ```

 The call trace shows that the error started with a user space syscall.
-The arm54_sys_write is a function that allows userspace functions to write data to a file.
+The arm54_sys_write is a function that allows userspace syscalls to write data to a file.
 Ultimately the faulty_write function was called and thats where the error occurred.
-This shows us valuable debugging information to discover where errors originate.
+This gives us valuable debugging information to discover where errors originate.
 ```
 Call trace:
  faulty_write+0x10/0x20 [faulty]